-(develops in 25% of affected horses), degeneration, or retinal detachment.
+(develops in 25% of affected horses), retinal detachment, and/or irreversible blindness.

 The University of California-Davis is currently conducting two different clinical trials related to ERU in horses.
 The title and requirements to participate in the trials are provided below: